 The standard contractual work week for counselors is forty (40) hours, including twenty-five (25) contact hours, ten (10) preparation hours, and five (5) institutional service hours.
 The twenty-five (25) contact hours is defined to include any counseling activity in which counseling service is provided to a student or students, including instruction, workshops, individual or group counseling.
 The ten (10) preparation hours include course work preparation and counseling preparation (of which 5 hours must be on campus).
 The expectation is that thirty (30) hours will be on campus.
 Counselors assigned to teach classes are designated as classroom faculty for that portion of their workload, which is computed accordingly as classroom LHE.
 Counselor assignments to teach classes require a “flex” obligation of two (2.0) hours of documented professional development activities per one (1.0) classroom LHE (fall and spring).
 These hours shall be translated into non-classroom LHE according to the formulas and tables in section C.2.1.

 In fall 2021, the district and the Assembly will establish a Pilot Program via an MOU for the spring 2022 and fall 2022 semesters.
 The Pilot Program will include a group of ten (10) counselors.
 Those selected for the Pilot Program shall be from a variety of departments with counseling services (e.g., EOPS, DSPS/SAS, Transfer, General, etc.) to review the feasibility of expanding remote counseling opportunities and the potential reduction of the thirty (30) hour on-ground requirements.
 The dean may authorize up to 15 of the on-ground 30 hours to be conducted remotely, including student contact and preparation.
 The results of the Pilot Program will be available for discussions of a subsequent MOU for 2023-2024.
+Starting in 2024-2025, the results of the Pilot Program will be available for either party to use for a re-opener for Article C.2.5.

 Librarian Workloads